Shell money: Oceania and Australia

 In northern Australia, different shells were used by different tribes, one tribe's shell often being quite worthless in the eyes of another tribe.

 In the islands north of New Guinea the shells were broken into flakes.
 Holes were bored through these flakes, which were then valued by the length of a threaded set on a string, as measured using the finger joints.
 Two shells are used by these Pacific islanders, one a cowry found on the New Guinea coast, and the other the common pearl shell, broken into flakes.

 In the South Pacific Islands the species Oliva carneola was commonly used to create shell money.
 As late as 1882, local trade in the Solomon Islands was carried on by means of a coinage of shell beads, small shells laboriously ground down to the required size by the women.
 No more than were actually needed were made, and as the process was difficult, the value of the coinage was satisfactorily maintained.

 Although rapidly being replaced by modern coinage, the cowry shell currency is still in use to some extent in the Solomon Islands.
 The shells are worked into strips of decorated cloth whose value reflects the time spent creating them.

-On the Papua New Guinea island of East New Britain, shell currency is still considered legal currency and can be exchanged for the Papua New Guinean kina.
+In parts of Papua New Guinea, shells were historically a valuable currency.
+They served as a medium of exchange along known networks.
+The decrease in overall violence during the colonial period meant that these exchange networks expanded, and became accessible to younger individuals.
+Gold-lipped pearl shells formed part of the payment labourers received at German plantations, along with steel tools.
+Later, after World War II, migrant workers from New Britain who worked at the Naval Base Manus exchanged their wages for shells before returning home.
+This new source of shells created inflation, which may have resulted in more people participating in the shell-mediated exchange system.
+To convert a fresh shell into money, the shell must be polished to remove its skin, shaped to be more round, and have a hole created through which it can be hung from a rope.
+Some are further modified, although such additional changes do not affect monetary value.
+Metal currency, including both colonial-era coins and the currency of independent Papua New Guinea, initially served only as a medium of exchange with the outside world, used internally only when no shells were available.
+The coin and shell currencies differed, with coins being inherently fungible, whereas shells often had individual unique value that related to the relationship between the buyer and the seller.
+In East New Britain, shell currency is still used and can be exchanged for the Papua New Guinean kina.